PatriciaORamos/INFT3000/README.md

 the shopping cart.
-When the remove button is pressed, you call the remove_item route, delete the item from the shopping cart table in the associated controller method and redirect back to the shopping cart o At the bottom of the items, you should display the subtotal.
+When the remove button is pressed, you call the remove_item route, delete the item from the shopping cart table in the associated controller method and redirect back to the shopping cart

+🕛 waiting ...
+At the bottom of the items, you should display the subtotal.